mikejakobsen/cheatsheet.dk/commandline-shortcuts.md

 ## Commandline Shortcut

+Ctrl+t - Remapped to FZF
+Ctrl+r - Remapped to FZF

 | Key/Command | Description |
 | ----------- | ----------- |
 | Ctrl + A   | Go to the beginning of the line you are currently typing on.
 This also works for most text input fields system wide.
 Netbeans being one exception |